armory/documentation/_spinnaker/pacrd.md

 Pipelines allow you to encode the process that your team follows to take a service from commit to a desired environment, such as production.
 You can read more about pipelines in the Spinnaker [docs][pipe-docs].

+View Pipeline configuration options in the [CRD documentation][crd-docs].

 ### Creating pipelines